P1-Ro/mini-remote-downloader/README.md

  2) Set flag `notify_via_pushbullet` in `config.yml` to `True`
  3) Set `pushbullet_token` in `config.yml` to your Access Token which you can get [here](https://www.pushbullet.com/#settings)
  4) Repeat steps 2 and 3 for every user you want to get notified.

+## TODOS

+- [ ] Add progress/download screen similar to what browser use